» Site Map

 A reader is seeking the help of any nurses, servicemen or parents who were at BMH Dhekelia during the 1960s to help with information about the rows of babies headstones at the British Military Cemetery in Dhekelia.
 The graveyard is the resting place of servicemen who lost their lives during the troubles in the 1950s, in Cyprus, Suez and other regional conflicts, but also of over 56 babies’ graves in one small section of the cemetery.
 They are aged between one day and one month and died in 1963, 1964 and 1965 some on the same date.

 Thoughts have previously include that it could have been an outbreak of cholera, meningitis or typhoid that caused this high infant mortality rate.
 Others think the high infant mortality rate may have been caused by the high rate of young married couples serving in the area at the time, over 40,000 British forces personnel and their families were based on the island, with camps in Famagusta, Dhekelia, Troodos, Akrotiri and Agios Nikolaos and Dhekelia was the only cemetery and bodies would not have been repatriated in those days.

 Also buried in the cemetery are two QAs who died in 1965, Private M. Latour (aged 21) and Lance Corporal A. O’Driscoll (aged 22 years).
-Photos of their graves and more information can be read in Who was Sapper Brown?
+Photos of their graves and more information can be read on our book review page of Who was Sapper Brown?
 Remembering British Military Burials in Cyprus.

 A wall plaque and shield is available to buy through Amazon.
 The shield is hand made and ready to hang on the wall. .